How to Fix a Vacuum Cleaner: DIY Solutions That Actually Work

 Normally, there is limit fill line on the front of a bagless vacuum, and on the bag of a canister or upright vacuum.
 Fixing a vacuum when the collected dirt amounts to the fill line is as easy as either removing the collection bin or replacing the dirt bag with a new one.

-Problem #3: You are in the wrong mode!
+Problem #3: You Are in the Wrong Mode!

 Or in other words: "there's nothing wrong with your vacuum at all!"